yanggao1119/lda_scvb0_cpp/README.md

 1. input follows the UCI sparse bag-of-words format, which consists of two files:
     - a vocab file specified by -v switch, listing all unique word types one at a line;
-    - a docword file specified by -d switch, in two possible formats:
-        - by default, the code accepts the original UCI format, where each line is a (doc id, word id, word count) triple delimited by space.
+    - a docword file specified by -d switch, where each line is a (doc id, word id, word count) triple delimited by space.
 Both doc id and word id are 1-based.
 Word id refers to the corresponding line in the vocab file;
-        - if the -c switch is on, the code accepts a compact modification of the UCI format.
-Each line represents one document by listing word id and word count sequentially.
-For example, line "1 2 3 4" means that word id 1 occurs 2 times and word id 3 occurs 4 times; a blank line serves as placeholder for blank document.

 2. output files can be specified with these switches: